Rainking6693/Agent-Market/CONFIGURE_OAUTH_PROVIDERS.md

 # Configure OAuth Providers - Step-by-Step Guide

-**IMPORTANT**: These steps must be completed for Google and GitHub login to work on your website.
+> **Status:** Deprecated (2025-11-22).
+Google and GitHub sign-in have been removed from SwarmSync/Agent Market; keep this doc for historical reference only.

 ---